Salomanuel/bookmarkulum/README.md

     - write tests
     - play with SQL till it works and copy that code
 - Do a pass with Rubocop and Reek to find really bad code that I'll be ashamed to admit I've even written

+## Refactor

+- terrible CSS
+- links to javascripts and stylesheets